 It is assumed that the multi-cell multicast coordination function (MCE function in LTE) will reside in the RAN.
-It is also assumed that the SMF will be responsible for the corresponding session management.
+Given the design principle to treat multicast and broadcast as an optimization tool, it is assumed for the case of multicast that unicast is always present and thus the SMF will be responsible for the corresponding session management.
+In case of broadcast, broadcast and unicast, which may not be present at all, are independent and the NF responsible for session management could be a new NF.
+However, this would lead to different architectures for broadcast and multicast, which is not preferable.
 Network functions and overall architecture are discussed in detail in the following sections.